zhopp/homeops/README.md

 ### SOPS using age

-Run the age key creation taskfile: `task utils:set-envs`.
+Run the age key creation taskfile: `task utils:create-age-key`.

 Configure your `.sops.yaml` with your age public key as such: